sonyabrazell/sonyabrazell/README.md

-### Hi there I'm [Sonya](https://www.notion.so/sonyabrazell/sonya-brazell-9525abc3a7b94ea48699afa6eb019591)(she/her) 👋 and I’m a developer, entrepreneur, and designer based in Austin, TX.
+### Hi there I'm [Sonya](https://www.notion.so/sonyabrazell/sonya-brazell-9525abc3a7b94ea48699afa6eb019591)(she/her) 👋

+I’m a developer, entrepreneur, and designer based in Austin, TX.

 <h3>Beautiful functionality is my happy place.
 I thrive in order and color, and I adore being able to play in the intersection between technical and visual.</h3>